 Yes.
 Part-time students are eligible to apply for either year of their course but may only receive one scholarship. i.e students who are offered and accept a scholarship in their first year are not eligible to re-apply for the following year.

 All Lincoln’s Inn GDL Scholarship, Bar Course Scholarship and Pupillage Grant values are calculated using a means test.
 The merit level of a scholarship bears no correlation to the amount of money awarded.

 Are the Inn’s scholarships open to international applicants?

 Applications from residents outside of England and Wales are accepted; however scholarships are only awarded to those who intend to practise at the Bar of England and Wales.

-We ask for two references to be submitted alongside your application.
+We ask for two references to be submitted alongside your application before the deadline.
 You will be unable to submit your form without your references being uploaded.
 Incomplete application forms cannot be submitted and late application forms will not be accepted.
-The onus is on the student to ensure that their referees have submitted their references before the deadline.
+The onus is on the candidate to ensure that their referees have submitted their references before the deadline.